rivetz/Core-Samples/README.md

 4. __SigningSample__: Creates a NIST256 signing key in the TEE, and uses the concept of real and fake messages to demonstrate both the signing and verification of user configurable text strings.

-5. __AsyncKeyManipulationSample__: Crates a NIST256 key and demonstrates various key management functions with it, such as extracting and displaying key properties of name and descriptor, deleting a key, etc.
+5. __AsyncKeyManipulationSample__: Creates a NIST256 key and uses it to demonstrate various key management functions, such as fetching and displaying properties of the key, deleting a key, etc.

+6. __UsageRuleTUISample__: Building on the EncryptDecryptSample described above, this app demonstrates the use of a couple of other SDK capabilities;

+  * Key Usage Rules - the encryption key is created with usage rules requiring a TUI confirmation for use, as well as a requirement to use Dual Roots of Trust (DRT) if DRT is supported on this device.
+  * TUI Confirm - uses the _TUIConfirm_ API to send a message to the Trusted User Interface, and interprets returned results based on the users positive or negative response to that message.

-6. __SingletonRivet__:  This is another simple hashing example, however it demonstrates accessing Rivetz functions via the Singleton class pattern.
+7. __SingletonRivet__:  This is another simple hashing example, however it demonstrates accessing Rivetz functions via the Singleton class pattern.